sarrietav-dev/sarrietav-dev/README.md

 welcome to my workshop. here, I build and test ideas just for fun. watch your feet, you might trip over something.

-keeping my eyes on: laravel
+keeping my eyes on: rails

 goals:
 - create a (useful) library